wanone111/wanone111/README.md

 ## Hi  👋 This is wanone111's GitHub

 - 🔭 I’m currently working on jmu
-- 🌱 I’m currently learning ROS2
+- 🌱 I’m currently learning ROS2 Vitis_hls
+- 👯 I’m looking to collaborate on Linux
+- 🤔 I’m looking for help with FPGA
 <!--
 **wanone111/wanone111** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.